tonyheupel/conceptual-git/README.md

 # Licensing

 While I am providing all of this out in the open, I do NOT intend for others to modify for their own uses or to create derivative works of their own.
-Thus, it is GPL Licensed.
+Thus, it is copyrighted by me.

 # Contact